samueltsav/ansible_tutorial/README.md

-This is my awesmone ansible tutorial.
-So proud of it.
-I am heading for DevOps
+This is my awesome ansible tutorial.
+I am super proud of it.
+I am heading all the way to automation!
+See you there!
+IT is intersting VI is the best edittor.